Humans have created music since before recorded history.

 Many doctors are harnessing the power of music to help their patients in clinical settings, from the emergency room to general practitioners’ waiting rooms.
 Background music has long been used to influence patrons’ emotional response to different settings, but music therapy is a growing field that involves directly interacting with music to improve medical outcomes.

 What Is Music Therapy?

 The new field of musical therapy addresses symptoms associated with several cognitive, social, emotional, and behavioral issues in all ages.
-Both listening to and creating music are approaches used in music therapy, and which approach is taken depends on the patient’s range of motion, ability to be involved cognitively and physically, and their interest in certain aspects of music like singing.
+Both listening to and creating music are approaches used in music therapy.
+The approach taken depends on the client’s range of motion, ability to be involved cognitively and physically, and their interest in certain aspects of music like singing.

 What Effects Does Music Therapy Have?

 People undergoing medical treatment in all kinds of settings can benefit from some level of music therapy.
 Studies have shown that listening to or playing music has helped to alleviate problems associated with the following: